 This guide will help you decide what to see in Tokyo, where to stay and how to make the most of your visit.

 Just remember, the more you do, the longer you will want to stay!

 Tokyo is a very safe city, but like when visiting all large cities, proper precautions should be taken.
 Don't go out late at night alone, keep an eye on your personal belongings, and don't make yourself a target by overdrinking.

 Shibuya is one of the most visited wards in Tokyo being the main shopping hub and meeting place.

 1. Shibuya Crossing

 Shibuya Crossing is a spectacular spot to take views of the crowds.
 It is considered the busiest intersection in the world.

-Surrounded by billboards and neon lights, hundreds of people make this all-way pedestrian crossing every few minutes.
+Surrounded by billboards and neon lights, thousands of people make this all-way pedestrian crossing every few minutes.